 \end{lemma} \begin{proof} This follows immediately from formula (\ref{letrivial}), which says that if $g=\sum_{1=0}^{i=5}a_i^6$ then $f=\sum_{i=0}^{i=5} (a_i^2)^3$.
-On the other hand, for a generic choice of the $a_i$'s, the $a_i^2$ provide a basis $X_i$ of $V=S^2W$. \end{proof} We fix $a_0,\ldots ,a_5$ providing a basis $X_i=a_i^2$ of $V$.
-For any ${b}_\bullet=(b_0,\ldots,b_5)\in V^6$ and $b\in V$, we consider the curve in $S^6W$ parameterized by the coordinate $t$, of the form
+On the other hand, for a generic choice of the $a_i$'s, the $a_i^2$ provide a basis $X_i, i=0,...,5$ of $V=S^2W$. \end{proof} We fix $a_0,\ldots ,a_5$ providing a basis $X_i=a_i^2, i=0,...,5$ of $V$.
+For any ${b}_\bullet=(b_0,\ldots,b_5)\in W^6$ and $b\in W$, we consider the curve in $S^6W$ parameterized by the coordinate $t$, of the form

 At $t=0$, the corresponding curve $t\mapsto s(g_{b_\bullet,b,t})\in S^3V$ passes through $s(\sum_{i=0}^{i=5}b_i^6)$, which is equal to $\sum_{i=0}^{i=5}(b_i^2)^3\in S^3V$.
 The later polynomial is not equal for generic $b_\bullet$ to the Fermat polynomial $f_{Fermat}=\sum_iX_i^3$ but it is canonically conjugate to it, namely, let $\gamma_{b_\bullet}\in Gl(V)$ be determined by